A Taste of China: Shanghai Cuisine with Paul Young

-- Cut off the base of each eggplant, split into quarters vertically, then cut to bite-sized lengths.
+- Cut off the base of each eggplant, split it into quarters vertically, then cut into bite-sized lengths.

-- Add the white vinegar to a large bowl of water, add the eggplant pieces and let them sit in the vinegar water 10 to 15 minutes.
+- Add the white vinegar to a large bowl of water, add the eggplant pieces, and let them sit in the vinegar water for 10 to 15 minutes.
 Drain.

-- Add eggplants to steamer (skin side down), steam for 5 to 7 minutes, or until soft.
+- Add eggplants to the steamer (skin side down), and steam for 5 to 7 minutes, or until soft.

 - Arrange the steamed eggplant strips on a plate.

-- In a small saucepan, saute white parts of the green onion briefly in olive oil (about 1-2 minutes); turn off heat.
+- In a small saucepan, saute the white parts of the green onion briefly in olive oil (about 1-2 minutes); turn off the heat.